rinliauw/rinliauw.github.io/content/projects/hackiethon-2021/index.md

 * [Melbourne Hack Website](https://melbournehack.hackmelb.org)

 I built this website with React, Typescript and Sass.
-Unsurprisingly, I did not design the website, and the sleek space design was by [@mispelledname](https://github.com/mispelledname).
+Unsurprisingly, I did not design the website, and the sleek space design was done by [@mispelledname](https://github.com/mispelledname).

 The website is hosted on Firebase, and the domain registration and DNS